cypress-io/env-or-json-file/README.md

 ## Use

+## Debug

+To see verbose log message from this module, run with `DEBUG=env-or-json-file ...` environment variable.

 ### Small print

 License: MIT - do anything with the code, but don't blame us if it does not work.